Helm Flow Control and Conditionals

-In this blog, we will see what is Flow control in Helm.
+In this blog, you’ll see how to use conditional blocks (if/else) for flow control in Helm.

 {{ if VALUE or PIPELINE passed here is TRUE }}